What is Santa smoking?

 Ho, ho ho it’s Christmas, a very Merry Canna Christmas at Southwest Wellness in Taos!

-And as always, there’s plenty of product on their shelves to make your Christmas a very happy one indeed.
+And as always, there’s plenty of products on their shelves to make your Christmas a very happy one indeed.

 She also supports the legalization of marijuana.